 Trade creation refers to the increase in economic welfare from joining a free trade area, such as a customs union.

-Trade creation will occur when there is a reduction in tariff barriers which lead to an increase in consumer surplus and economic welfare.
+Trade creation will occur when there is a reduction in tariff barriers, leading to lower prices.
+This switch to lower cost producers will lead to an increase in consumer surplus and economic welfare.

-- Domestic producers will sell less as consumer buy cheaper imports (shown by area 1)
+- Domestic producers will sell less as consumers buy cheaper imports (decline in producer surplus is shown by area 1)

 - Government lose tax revenue (from import tariffs) (shown by area 3)